Felid hybrids

 A felid hybrid is any of a number of hybrids between various species of the cat family, Felidae.
 This article deals with hybrids between the species of the subfamily Felinae (feline hybrids).

-For hybrids between two species of the genus Panthera (lions, tigers, jaguars, and leopards), see Panthera hybrid.
+Hybrids between two species of the genus Panthera (lions, tigers, jaguars, and leopards) are Panthera hybrids.
 There are no known hybrids between Neofelis (the clouded leopard) and other genera.
 By contrast, many genera of Felinae are interfertile with each other, though few hybridize under natural conditions, and not all combinations are likely to be viable (e.g. between the tiny rusty-spotted cat and the leopard-sized cougar).

 All-wild feline hybridization

 Caracal × serval hybrids

-Hybrid offspring of a male caracal and a female serval have occurred once by accident, when a Los Angeles zookeeper kept the parents together.
-The other form, caravals, are bred from a female caracal and a male serval; they are bred for the pet market at one point.
+A caraval is a cross between a male caracal (Caracal caracal) and a female serval (Leptailurus serval), while a male serval's and female caracal's offspring are called servicals.
+The first servicals were bred accidentally when the two animals were housed together at the Los Angeles Zoo.
+The offspring were tawny with pale spots.
+If a female servical is crossed to a male caracal, the result is a car-servical; if she is crossed to a male serval, the result is a ser-servical.